London South Bank University2016 League Table Ranking 119

 - LSBU is one of the UK’s leading Knowledge Transfer providers.

-- New Student Centre opened in 2012 as a central hub for support and employment information.
+- New Student Centre opened in 2012 as a central hub for all non-academic student support services and is the new permanent home of our Students' Union.

-- Sports facilities include 40+ station fitness suite, a dedicated free weights room, exercise classes and a sports injury clinic.
+- Sports facilities include 40+ station fitness suite, a dedicated free weights room, spin studio, dance and exercise studio including a full variety of exercise classes, functional training zone, multipurpose sports hall and therapy services.

 - The University provides a large and comprehensive sports scholarship scheme.

 - The Human Performance Centre provides sports science support and services to elite athletes, corporate clients and members of the public.
-The state-of-the-art altitude training equipment was accessed by the England football team in the last World Cup and it’s the home of the LSBU biomechanics who invented the micro-wobbleboard, technology found in the now world famous Fitflop.
+It’s home to one of the biomechanics who invented the micro-wobbleboard technology found in the now world famous Fitflop.

 - CEREB is the Centre for Efficient and Renewable Energy in Buildings: a unique teaching, research and demonstration facility for low carbon technologies in the built environment.
 The multi-million pound project is the first centre of its kind to be located in an urban setting with a dedicated space, providing opportunities to research and develop sustainable and environmentally friendly technologies.